ibm-cloud-docs/codeengine/project.md

 See information about [managing user access](/docs/codeengine?topic=codeengine-iam) to learn about setting IAM policies so others can work with your {{site.data.keyword.codeengineshort}} project.

+### Are there project limits to consider?
+{: #project-limits}

+The maximum number of projects that you can create per region is 20.
+For more information about limits for projects, see [Project quotas](/docs/codeengine?topic=codeengine-project_quotas).

 ## Create a project
 {: #create-a-project}